Alentejo: Climate

 The Alentejo region has a Mediterranean climate, typically warm-to-hot and dry for a large part of the year, with summer temperatures regularly reaching up to 40 C, while winters are relatively mild and wet.
 The climate is not uniform throughout the region, however: mid-summer temperatures in coastal areas are usually much lower (often around 25 C) than inland ones (which frequently hover around 33 to 35.5 C).
 This resembles the contrast between Casablanca and the Moroccan interior, where the presence of the nearby Atlantic Ocean gives rise to marked temperature differences between coastal and even nearby inland zones.

 Usually, the warmest temperatures can be found in the southernmost inland parts of the region, along the Guadiana valley between Mértola and Juromenha, particularly in the areas close to Moura.
 However, the hottest days tend to deviate from the usual pattern and will arise when the winds are east or southeast and very hot air with temperatures reaching 25 C or more at 850 mbar level (usually around 1,500 m.a.s.l.) enter Iberia from Africa.
 If the winds are strong enough, the deep and low-lying valley of the Sado river becomes extremely warm by European standards.
-Places like Alvalade do Sado and Alcácer do Sal and others below 100 m can reach 45 C under extreme circumstances, and 40 C in the summer is regularly reached each year despite the fact that they are relatively close to the coast.
+Places like Alvalade do Sado and Alcácer do Sal and others below 100 m can reach 45 C under extreme circumstances, and 40 C in the summer is regularly reached, despite the fact that they are relatively close to the coast.